nickodell/django-q-demo/README.md

  1. Call `async_task()` multiple times.
 Since this doesn't wait for the task to finish, you can call it multiple times to do multiple tasks in parallel.
  2. Use the `async_iter()` helper, which creates multiple tasks from an iterable.
 The first argument is the callable, and the second argument is a list of arguments to provide to each call to the function.
 The format of the call is similar to the Python builtin map().

-The provided code uses `async_iter()`.
+The provided code uses the latter approach.

 ### Chunk size

-There is a tradeoff in how finely to split a task into multiple pieces:
+There is a trade-off in how finely to split a task into multiple pieces:

  * if you split it into pieces which are too large, then you will not benefit from parallelism.
  * if you split it into pieces which are too small, then the overhead from creating tasks and putting together the results from all of the tasks will be too big.